 “I’m not concerned about people who have different viewpoints.
 I think that’s fantastic.
 I want people to say to me as a hunter, “Why do you do that?”
 I want people to ask me to explain to them how it is I can take the life of an animal, and how it has made me who I am, and how it has made me do the things I do for wildlife.
 I want them to ask me that.” – Shane Mahoney, 2012

-So bear with me for a moment when I suggest that the proposition that hunters and environmentalists (as a proxy for conservation-minded non-hunters) are necessarily opposed is, at the very least, exaggerated and misguided, and at most, harmful in the long-term to conservation.
+So bear with me for a moment when I suggest that the idea that there is a necessary opposition between hunters and environmentalists (as a proxy for conservation-minded non-hunters) is, at the very least, exaggerated and misguided.
+At most, accepting this opposition outright can be harmful in the long-term to conservation.
 I believe that at the very foundation of our ethics, there is actually far more in common between many hunters and non-hunters than we often recognize.
-I think that from the ideologies, motivations, and political priorities of these groups are many opportunities for alliances.
+I think that mixed into the ideologies, motivations, and political priorities of these groups are many opportunities for collaboration.

 As hunters, we often use our commitment and contributions to conservation to justify hunting.
-Indeed, the “fathers of the conservation movement” were hunters; the history of the North American model of wildlife management, one of the most successful conservation models in the world, is the result of numerous organizations, policies, and achievements that are largely bound up with hunting.
+Indeed, many of the iconic figures of the conservation movement in North America were hunters.
+The history of the North American model of wildlife management, one of the most successful conservation models in the world, is the result of numerous organizations, policies, and achievements that are largely bound up with hunting.
 For example, the Migratory Bird Treaty was signed between Canada and the United States back in 1916.
 We wouldn’t have the successful conservation measures we do today without managed hunting.